Objective

 Then, save changes and reload nzbget.

-Both discovered vulnerabilities heavily rely on understanding the handover between nzbget and unrar/7z.
-One way to debug this handover further would be to insert print and log statements into nzbgets code itself.
-However, I like to keep the observed executable as original as possible.
-Not touching it at all is the best choice IMHO.
+Both discovered vulnerabilities heavily rely on understanding the interaction between NZBGet and unrar/7z.
+One method to debug this interaction further would be to insert print and log statements into NZBGet’s code.
+However, I prefer to keep the observed executable as original as possible.
+Ideally, it should remain untouched.

-I chose another way and created wrappers for 7z and unrar.
+Instead, I created wrappers for 7z and unrar.

-First, move the unrar and 7za command (found in ${AppDir}/unrar and ${AppDir}/7za, which is at /app/nzbget in my case) to unrar.orig and 7za.orig.
-Then, create two files at the original path and with the original name and this content:
+First, rename the unrar and 7za commands (located in ${AppDir}/unrar and ${AppDir}/7za, which is /app/nzbget in my case) to unrar.orig and 7za.orig.
+Then, create two files at the original paths with the following content:

 #!/bin/bash